-This article has been clinically reviewed by Jacob Elliott, RN and Jess Schwab, DNP.
-Elliott also contributed to this article.
+This article was updated by Katie Taibl, RN, on 7/6/23.
+This article has been clinically reviewed by Jacob, RN and Jess, DNP.
+Jacob also contributed to this article.

 Most information around sexually transmitted infections (STIs) and sexually transmitted diseases (STDs) is by default geared towards cisgender people having heterosexual sex.
 Even when information about protection from STIs includes LGBTQ+ people—such as these recommendations from the Centers for Disease Control and Prevention (CDC)—they usually center on the experiences of cisgender gay men.